 The palms Phoenix Theophrasti, are unique to Crete.
 The forest borders on Vai Beach, and nestles inland around a fresh water creek in a shallow valley.
 The area is now protected by the EU and is recovering from destruction.
 The forest supports a number of animals.

 The birds of Cretan nature are many and interesting.
-The Bearded Vulture Gypaetus barbatus (see picture right) is one of only very few of this rare bird lives in Kriti.
-These birds are endangered, and are protected under the Life program of the European Union.
+The Bearded Vulture Gypaetus barbatus (see right and below).
+These birds are protected under the Life program of the European Union.

 The Eleonora's Falcon Falco eleonorae (above), known in Greece as Mavropetritis, is a fast and skillful predator, migrating from the Mediterranean to Madagascar and other islands in the Indian ocean each year.
 This beautiful bird is under threat.
 Its habitat on tiny islets is being destroyed or invaded by rats, due to human activity.

 The Natural History Museum of Crete, at the University of Crete in Iraklion, protects the Eleonora's Falcon in participation with other organisations and the European Life program Nature 2003.
 Visit the museum to learn about the diverse flora and fauna of Kriti.
 This museum shows a vast range of Cretan nature.

 A great way to experience the diversity and unfolding panoramas of Cretan nature is to walk the